tercen/starter_guide/docs/workflow.md

 Select the uploaded **Example_Data_File.csv** file from **Current Project** and press Ok.

+!!! note
-_Note: Data Tables uploaded to the Main Library of Tercen are available to every project on the server.
+    Data Tables uploaded to the Main Library of Tercen are available to every project on the server.
 Normally, these are reference data sets for calibration._

 The data table is loaded to the workflow canvas.
 To extend the pipeline, click the step to bring up the Local Toolbar.